mscheme/bootcampFinalProject/README.md

 > Businesses use machine learning to predict customer's needs and behaviors so that they can create a more beneficial consumer experience while benefitting the business and the customer.
 > This project uses kMeans clustering Machine Learning to power a web app.
 <!-- > This web-app provides the user with a song list to explore based on musical characteristics of a song they choose. -->
->This web app lets the user discover new music based on the musical characteristics of their chosen artist and song.
+>This web app lets the user discover new music based on the musical characteristics of their chosen track.

 ##### The following  paragraphs highlight this process in the context of machine learning with Spotify music data